gemc/home/_examples/scintillator_array.md

 <br/>

-Another picture with 1000 events leaving hit in the sensitive bars:
+Another picture with 1000 events, with hits in the sensitive bars:

 ![scint_hits]{:width="70%"}